athos/sweet-array/README.md

 (sa/type [[double]]) ;=> [[D
 ```

-Each form is more concise and straightforward than the corresponding idiomatic code:
+Each form shown above is more concise and straightforward than the corresponding traditional code:

 ```clojure
 (class (int-array 0)) ;=> [I